zhugaowei/daya0576.github.io/source/_posts/2016-07-31-comp6714-information-retrieval-and-web-search-2016s2.markdown

 >### 12/09/2016 ###
 ----------
 **week7&8 Spelling Correction + Information Extraction**
-The lecture back to a mess.
+The lecture was back into a mess.
 I was lost again...
 I heard one classmate judging Wang that he alway jump from one point to another, for example, when he was talking about A,  he suddenly remembered B, he would rush to B, then again, jumped to C, finally back to A.
 The point is that he should make one thing entirely clear before jumping to another thing.
-He is a good and responsible **teacher**, but he should make more efforts to become a **lecturer** such as Raymond Wong.
+He is a nice and patient **teacher**, but he should make more efforts to become a good **lecturer** such as Raymond Wong.
-Of course, another reason is my lacking of preparation, I should spend more time to prepare before the lecture!!!
+Of course, another reason is my **lacking of preparation**, I should spend more time to prepare before the lecture!!!
 <br>

 >### 20/09/2016 ###